SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/tutorial/autoconfigurepos.md

 ---
 title: Automatically Configure POS for Terminal
 description: |
-    Easier configuration of POS by picking up the terminal address from the configuration message sent from the terminal when pressing **Save** in terminal's admin menu.
+    Easier configuration of POS by picking up the terminal address from the configuration message
 permalink: /:path/autoconfigurepos/
-hide_from_sidebar: true
 icon:
     content: settings_suggest
     outlined: true